kevinf58/homelab/Journaling/08-journal.md

 I want a dashboard capable of displaying deep, in-depth analytics about all parts of the system.
 This includes a live display of resources being used, VM/LXC uptime and resources consumed by them, hardware temperatures, important disk health and data integrity metrics pulled from SMART data, routine tests, and scrubs, and various graphs/charts to give me better visualizations of overall system performance.
 This is a lot of data, so a lot of it will be abstracted from the dashboard being displayed.
 On top of this, I also want notifications in the event that a metric hits its recommended limit or a service goes down.

+Based on these requirements, I'm thinking of using these tools:
+ - Prometheus: To collect data from various sources, including node exporter, and saves them in a time-series database
+ - Uptime Kuma: To monitor the uptime status of my VMs and LXCs.
+Also offers alerting if something goes down
+ - Grafana: I'm going to use this to combine the data provided by Uptime Kuma and Prometheus to build my dashboard

 Now let's talk a bit a bit on what I've learned about enterprise dashboards

 Enterprise dashboards are built for both observability and monitoring.
 In short, the difference between the two is that monitoring tells the user that the service is down, while observability tells you why it is down.
 Both work in tandem to manage system health.